Eleventh Annual Integration Bee

 Wednesday, April 25, 2018

 An Integration Bee is like a spelling bee but contestants do a type of calculus problem by finding definite and indefinite integrals.
-The contest consists of a high school and a college division.
-Everyone making it to the Final Round will win $25, and the winner of each division’s Final Round will be crowned the division’s Integration Champion and will win a total of $100!
-Please register by Wednesday, April 11.
+The contest this year contains only a high school division.
+Everyone making it to the Final Round will win $25, and the winner of the Final Round will be crowned the Integration Champion and will win a total of $100!
+Please register by Thursday, April 12.

 Questions?
 Contact Dr. Tom Shimkus.